RealThamz/app-dev/README.md

 ![Your Name](https://cdn.myanimelist.net/images/anime/5/87048l.jpg)

 #### Notes:
-This movie has a stunning animation which made immerse more to the movie.
+This movie has a stunning animation which made me immerse more to the movie.
 Aside from that the plot was also well made, from stand until to the end.
 The plot twist is really good.
 But I believe that the soundtrack or the background music has the biggest effect why I really love this movie.
 Another thing is how the movie showed the beauty of Japan.
 It showed various places from province to city.
 Overall, this show is really great if you're looking for anime movie to watch.

 #### Summary:
 Mitsuha Miyamizu, a high school girl, yearns to live the life of a boy in the bustling city of Tokyo—a dream that stands in stark contrast to her present life in the countryside.
 Meanwhile in the city, Taki Tachibana lives a busy life as a high school student while juggling his part-time job and hopes for a future in architecture.